himotoyoshi/carray/guides/devel/02_core_data_structures.md

 The 2.0-era C struct (a `kernel_at_addr` / `kernel_at_index` dispatch
-slot, with C-defined `CADimensionIterator` / `CABlockIterator` engines that advanced by mutating the underlying view's tail in place) is retired; the sources are preserved at `examples/caiterator/`.
+slot, with C-defined `CADimensionIterator` / `CABlockIterator` engines that advanced by mutating the underlying view's tail in place) is retired.
 The tail-mutation pattern it relied on is why the **prefix resync** invariant in [ch.
 6](06_view_algebra_and_castride.md) exists, and that invariant still binds any code that mutates a view's tail.